 As the title implies, I’ll be writing about my experience being in a gay relationship and dating a Japanese guy.
-Of course, I don’t like to generalize according to ethnicity and nationality, but nevertheless, the cultures we were born into do have a hand in shaping who we are and the ways in which we interact with each other.
+Of course, I don’t like to generalize according to ethnicity and nationality, but the cultures we were born into do have a hand in shaping who we are and how we interact with each other.

 I can’t speak for every international couple, nor am I trying to generalize every Japanese man.
 But in any case, I hope that you’ll find this information to be interesting and useful.